-Youth Baseball Practices Don't Have To Be Long To Be Good (59 Minute Baseball Practice)
+Youth Baseball Practices Don't Have to be Long to be Good

 Back in the late 70's an old college professor of mine was fond of saying, "Don't confuse activity with accomplishment."
 Jump forward about eight years and imagine me observing a coach running practice for his Little League team.
 At the start of practice most of the 10, 11, and 12 year olds are very enthusiastic.
 As the practice progresses I notice only two forms of activity taking place.
 One has the head coach throwing batting practice, with each hitter getting 10 to 15 swings while each pitcher takes a turn throwing to the assistant coach as the others stand and watch.
 I, too, stand and watch and I don't know who is more bored the players or me.